Volkswagen Golf Mk7: Powertrain

 The Golf line is available in all the relevant drive systems: the Golf TSI, including GTI, is petrol-powered; Golf TDI, including GTD, is diesel-powered; the Golf TGI is powered by compressed natural gas (CNG); the e-Golf is powered by electricity; and Golf GTE is a plug-in hybrid.
-The use of a modular transverse matrix assembly kit enables the manufacturing of Golf models with gasoline, diesel, natural gas, electric and hybrid drives from bumper to bumper at Volkswagen factories.
+The use of a modular transverse matrix assembly kit enables the manufacturing of Golf models with petrol, diesel, natural gas, electric and hybrid drives from bumper to bumper at Volkswagen factories.
 Retail deliveries of the e-Golf in Germany began in the second quarter of 2014.
 U.S. sales started in selected markets during the fourth quarter of 2014.
 The Golf GTE was launched also in the fourth quarter of 2014.

 All internal combustion engines are three- or four-cylinder units: